Specifications & Laws For Therapy Pets

 You guessed it – these types of animals are pets that act as companions to alleviate symptoms stemming from physical, mental, or psychological disorders.
 After going through the emotional support animal certification process, they are specifically prescribed to people with individuals with disabilities diagnosed by licensed psychiatrists or professional medical staffs.
 The purpose of the animal is thus to provide relief to their owner as a form of companion therapy.

-- 1 Specifications & Laws For Emotional Support Animals
+- 1 Specifications & Laws For Therapy Pets

 - 1.1 Other Animals

 Simply put, a service animal performs a service for a person when their owner physically cannot or has problems with.
 They are available to help out somebody with a disability, whether they are for eyesight or walking.
 They are not meant for companionship and cannot really viewed as pets since their purpose serves a greater need for the person.

 The Americans with Disabilities Act essentially has three requirements for a dog to be labeled as a service dog: